 - The committee will be administered by a Chairperson, to be elected by the other members of the committee. - The committee shall meet at least three times a year, before the beginning of each academic term.
-The Chair will plan and coordinate the meetings. - The Chair shall confirm the annual budget with the Domestic Bursar on an annual basis and before each meeting. - The Chair will ensure that appropriate rooms and facilities are booked as required through the Conference Office and will ensure appropriate communication and planning with the Catering Office. - The Chair will liaise with the SICC and the Domestic Bursar as required.
+The Chair will plan and coordinate the meetings. - The Chair shall confirm the annual budget with the Head of Finance on an annual basis and before each meeting. - The Chair will ensure that appropriate rooms and facilities are booked as required through the Conference Office and will ensure appropriate communication and planning with the Catering Office. - The Chair will liaise with the SICC and the Head of Finance and Head of Operations as required.

-25. RETIREMENT
+26. RETIREMENT

-25.1.
+26.1.
 Retirement Policy